mlabs-haskell/cardano-open-oracle-protocol/README.md

 The [Publisher gRPC](coop-proto/publisher-service.proto) is the principal fronted service that COOP users interact with as described in the [COOP Frontend protocol](coop-docs/03-frontend-protocol.md).
-This service relies on the back-end services that we've already setup, namely the [TxBuilder gRPC](coop-proto/tx-builder-service.proto) service and the [FactStatementStore gRPC](coop-proto/fact-statement-store-service.proto) service.
+This service relies on the back-end services that we've already set up, namely the [TxBuilder gRPC](coop-proto/tx-builder-service.proto) service and the [FactStatementStore gRPC](coop-proto/fact-statement-store-service.proto) service.

-It's straightforward to run:
+It's straightforward to run (you can use Bash function `run-publisher`):

 ```sh
 export COOP_PUBLISHER_DIR=.coop-publisher-cli